PufferFinance/merkl-puffer/README.md

 - [ECS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) on AWS
 - Docker-compose on any VM

-Then you only need to set the PORT environment variable and it ill work!
-We recommend setting the PORt to 5173 (it is exposed in the Dockerfile) but feel free to change it.
+Then you only need to set the PORT environment variable and it will work!
+We recommend setting the port to 5173 (it is exposed in the Dockerfile) but feel free to change it.

 ### Host it yourself